People's Park (São Paulo)

 The Mário Pimenta Camargo Municipal Park, or People's Park, was inaugurated on 28 September 2008, in the district of Itaim Bibi, in the district of Chácara Itaim, in São Paulo, Brazil.
+The People's Park is referred to as the "Parque do Povo" in Portuguese.

 The park

 It is an area of 133,547 sqm that counts on a sports complex of three multisports courts with special marking for paralympic sports, green grass soccer field, cycling track skateboarding, walking, running track, a real-life chess game in which people can move the huge pieces in a checkered board on the ground, track and exercise equipment for the public to enjoy.
 In the grand open area of the lawn that is located in the central part, it is possible to sunbathe or picnic in the middle of the trees.